mattcen/2024-11-three-django-apps-in-a-trenchcoat/slides.md

 [BRN]
 Registration Process Highlight
-- validate member with membership database;
+- validate members with membership database;
 - prefill and prompt replacement of personal contact information for the event
-- provide any notes that may be beneficial to event organisers (but not health info)
+- let member provide any notes that may be beneficial to event organisers (but not health info)
-- provide a cursory summary of catering/dietary needs
+- and let them provide a cursory summary of catering/dietary needs
-- receive invoice for payment.
+- then they receive invoice for payment.

 ----
 <!-- .slide: data-timing="1" -->